 Other follow-up concepts include TLK_DOTA_FOLLOWUP_POSITIVE (intended to follow events that have ended well for the listener), TLK_DOTA_FOLLOWUP_NEGATIVE (intended to follow events that have ended poorly for the listener), and TLK_DOTA_FOLLOWUP_NEGATIVE_ONGOING (intended to follow lines indicating an event that is in progress, and that the listener should be concerned or warned about, i.e. "Storm clouds gather").

-When you are ready to construct your announcer events, please see the Event Triggers list, Sample Announcer, Sample Killing Spree Announcer for more information and examples.
-You may also wish to study the Bastion Announcer and Bastion Killing Spree Announcer spreadsheets for further examples of how Announcer lines and triggers may be used and combined.
+When you are ready to construct your announcer events, please see the Event Triggers List, Sample Announcer Spreadsheet, Sample Killing Spree Announcer Spreadsheet for more information and examples.
+You may also wish to study the Bastion Announcer Spreadsheet and Bastion Killing Spree Announcer Spreadsheet for further examples of how Announcer lines and triggers may be used and combined.